The Ugly Truth About Love

 Back to my ex-wife and I.

 We failed in meeting each other's needs, because we never clearly stated what our needs were to the other.
-We both had shitty self-worth, and our communication was near non-existent.
+We both had horriffic self-worth, and our communication was near non-existent.
 We would avoid each other.
 She would go to bed early, and I would stay up late playing Madden or working.
 I'd spend more time than I needed to at the office, and I'd extend business trips for the sole purpose of avoiding time at home.

 What happened was she created more and more problems for me to solve, not because these problems were real, but she just wanted attention from me.
 She craved affection.
 And instead of her communicating her need or me being aware and seeing her need, I was an idiot and I solved every problem I could.
-Not because I actually cared about her problems - and since I'm being open about it, I was more interested in getting her to shut the fuck up and stop bitching about ridiculous things.
-And to showcase how much of a delusional asshole I was, I actually thought doing this would also get me sex.
+Not because I actually cared about her problems - and since I'm being open about it, I was more interested in getting her to shut up and stop bitching about ridiculous things.
+And to showcase how much of a delusional idiot I was, I actually thought doing this would also get me sex.

 Seriously, it's this simple.